airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `value` | The value of the price rule.
 If if the value of `target_type` is `shipping_line`, then only -100 is accepted.
 The value must be negative. | `price_rules.value` | 🟢 0.70 | Requires considering negative values unique to context but maps well. |
 | `value_type` | The value type of the price rule.
 Valid values include `fixed_amount` (applies a discount of value as a unit of the store's currency.
 For example, if value is -30 and the store's currency is USD, then $30 USD is deducted when the discount is applied) and `percentage` (applies a percentage discount of value.
 For example, if value is -30, then 30% will be deducted when the discount is applied).
 If `target_type` is `shipping_line`, then only `percentage` is accepted.  | `price_rules.value_type` | 🟢 0.85 | Valid values for 'value_type' show strong mapping consistency. |

-### Mapping from Airbyte `order_refunds` to Fivetran `refund`
+### Mapping: Airbyte `order_refunds` to Fivetran `refund`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: 🟢 0.90

-#### Evaluation

-The table mapping shows high confidence since source and target tables are assumed to be derived from the same API, indicating they describe the same subject matter.
-The completion score is high as well, given all fields of significance in source are well mapped, except for the expected standard and one missing field.
+- Summary Self-Evaluation: _The table mapping shows high confidence since source and target tables are assumed to be derived from the same API, indicating they describe the same subject matter.
+The completion score is high as well, given all fields of significance in source are well mapped, except for the expected standard and one missing field._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |